SergeyMiracle/webpack-laravel/README.md

     </body>
 ```

-All that we've done here is add the ```<app></app>``` which will be the container for our Vue JS root component and a script tag that is pointing to a server that isn't running yet?
+All that we've done here is add the ```<app></app>``` which will be the container for our Vue JS root component and a script tag that is pointing to a server that isn't running yet.
 What is that?!
 That *will be* our webpack server.
 So, let's get that up and running.

 ### Pretend we're developing